 Health Issues In Border Terriers

 Health problems that may affect Border Terriers include patellar luxation, epilepsy, and hip dysplasia.
 Border Terriers are generally healthy dogs, but like all breeds, they can be susceptible to certain health conditions.
-For this reason, it is important to choose a reputable breeder and to have your Border Terrier checked by a veterinarian on a regular basis.
+For this reason, it is important to choose a reputable breeder and to have your Border Terrier checked by a veterinarian regularly.

 Temperament